mblstamps/stamps2022/functional_annotation/functional_annotation.md

 # Number of hmmsearch processes to be run parallelly
 cpu: 8
 ```
+You might notice the `$PATH` variable above.
+We didn't get to cover what this special variable is in a Unix-like environment, but it can be useful to know about.
+The PATH variable holds all the locations (directories) our command line will automatically search when looking for a program we try to run.
+If interested in more about this and how to modify our PATH, you can find more about it [here](https://cac-staff.github.io/swc-bash-lesson/j05-hpc.html)
 **Challenge**
 How many lines contain computer-readable information in this config file?